SharpProgrammer/SinglePagePDF/README.md

 	listofbytes.Add(System.Text.Encoding.UTF8.GetBytes("endstream" + nl));
 	listofbytes.Add(System.Text.Encoding.UTF8.GetBytes("endobj" + nl));

-So I hope this is all the information needed to enable you to make modifications to create your own PDFs

-From my perspective the next modification I plan on making is to output a text box as a pdf file, to mix up larger text with smaller text and then finally to support more than one page it the text provided requires it.
-Stay tuned these changes might make it to git hub as MultiplePagePDF.
+So I hope this is all the information needed to enable you to make modifications to create your own PDFs.
+See the wiki page for the modification to the program needed to output all the text within a text box as a PDF file.
+The next modification I plan on making is to mix up larger text with smaller text and then finally to support more than one page if the text provided requires it.
+Stay tuned these changes might make it into the Wiki or to git hub as a separate MultiplePagePDF project.